-Ref Key Performance Indicator Reporting Directorat e Baseline 2021/22 Target 23/24 Target 24/25 Target 25/26 Target 26/27 Target 27/28 Definitions Corp HR1 3 Percentage budget spent on implementation of Workplace Skills Plan.
-Corporate 93% 96% 96% 96% 96% 96% A Workplace Skills Plan is a document that outlines the planned education, training and development interventions for the organisation.
-Its purpose is to formally plan and allocate the budget for appropriate training interventions which will address the needs arising out of Local Governments' Skills Sector Plan, the municipality's strategic requirements as contained in the IDP and the individual departmental staffing strategies and individual employees' PDP's.
+Ref Key Performance Indicator Reporting Directorate Baseline 2021/22 Target 2023/24 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2024/25 Target 2025/26 Target 2026/27 Target 2027/28 Definitions CorpHR13 Percentage budget spent on implementation of Workplace Skills Plan.
+Corporate 93% 96% 10% 35% 60% 96% 96% 96% 96% 96% A Workplace Skills Plan is a document that outlines the planned education, training and development interventions for the organisation.
+Its purpose is to formally plan and allocate the budget for appropriate training interventions which will address the needs arising out of Local Governments' Skills Sector Plan.
+The municipality's strategic requirements as contained in the IDP and the individual departmental staffing strategies and individual employees PDP's.
 The WSP shall also take into account the Employment Equity Plan, ensuring incorporation of relevant developmental equity interventions into the plan.
 Kpi measures percentage expenditure of vote allocated towards training needs as arise from WSP.
 Proxy for National KPI.
-Corp HR1 2 Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
-Corporate 4 4 Reports 4 Report s 4 Report s 4 Report s 4 Report s Quarterly reports on the percentage of people from employment equity target groups employed in the three highest levels of management in compliance with the municipality's approved employment equity plan.
+Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
+Corporate 4 4 Reports 1 1 1 1 4 Reports 4 Reports 4 Reports Quarterly reports on the percentage of people from employment equity target groups employed in the three highest levels of management in compliance with the municipality's approved employment equity plan.
 Quarterly report submitted to Municipal Manager.
 National Key Performance Indicator.
-GG1 .1 (Cir8 8) Percentage of municipal skills development levy recovered Corporate New 80% 85% 85% 90% 90% The indicator is a measure of the R-value of the municipal skills development levy recovered for the financial year as a percentage of the total municipal skills development allocation which the municipality could have claimed.
-The skills development levy is a levy imposed to encourage learning and development in South Africa as a percentage of the municipal salary bill.
-The funds are paid to the South African Revenue Service and